 Have a plate lined with a couple of layers of paper towel ready to place the hot keftedes on to absorb the excess oil.
 Put just enough olive oil to almost cover each keftedes in a sauce pot on the stove.
 Remember that the oil will expand, and the keftedes will raise the level through displacement.
 I prefer this over a shallow pan as it helps greatly reduce the amount of oil splattering and splashing.
 Turn the heat to high.
 Test a small piece of the mixture in the oil once it is hot, it should be vigorously fizzing/bubbling, if not wait for it to heat a little more.
 Once the oil has reached the heat needed, turn the heat down to medium high, and put in the keftedes one at a time.
 Don’t crowd the pot as you will need room to turn them.

 Allow them to cook for about 20-30 seconds and then carefully turn each one.
-Watch the video to see the technique I use to do this quickly and safely.
+Watch the video in the section above to see the technique I use to do this quickly and safely.
 (The medium boy was my videographer this time.
 Kind of hard to hold a camera and flip salmon cakes in hot oil at the same time!)
 I will turn them multiple times to ensure that they cook evenly and don’t get burned on the outside.
 Since the fish is already cooked, you won’t need them in the oil for very long, roughly 3 minutes total.
 Once they are a dark golden brown and crispy on the outside, carefully and quickly remove them from the oil with a slotted spoon and put them on the paper towel lined plate.
 Put the next set of cakes into the oil.
 Adjust the heat on the stove throughout the entire time as needed to keep the temperature steady, and add more oil as needed.

 At this point you can move the cakes into the oven to keep warm, serve them up to eagerly waiting diners, or set them aside for freezing for later eating.
 If freezing, allow them to cool and then freeze them on parchment paper in a single layer on a tray.
 Once frozen they can be stacked together in a freezer-safe container.
 Defrost and reheat in an oven.
 Whenever you eat them, be sure to squeeze some fresh lemon juice over them.
 A nice chilled glass of ouzo is a really good complement, too!